 The Power Tower is also ideal for a home gym as it has various training components rolled into one.
 You can use a workout tower as your dip station, knee raise station, and pull-up bar.
 If you have limited space, this is the exercise equipment for you.

 Affordable for home gyms

-A standard Power Tower is a little more than $100 USD.
+A standard Power Tower range is between $100 and $300.
+That is not bad when considering that this equipment will help you workout your bull body in your home, when compared to a gym membership.
 While this could be a decent amount for some people, let’s do some math: A normal gym membership could range from $50 to $100 per month.

 Power Towers are much cheaper, they still give you a great workout, and you can use your savings to find a sauna elsewhere (not to mention shower in the comfort of your own home, not a locker room).
 Finally, you don’t have to buy any other equipment–Power Tower is the one and only.

 Read Also: Top 5 Best Mass Gainers - A buyer's guide